 Would you believe that corporate culture is more important to your company’s success than strategy, operating model, or research and development?
-Well, there’s a good chance your employees do.
-Sixty percent of 2,200 participants in one survey ranked culture as most important to success, and 51 percent said their organization needed a “major culture overhaul.”
-And millennials, who are assuming a larger and larger share of the workforce, will continue to drive cultural change in the years ahead.
+Well, there is a good chance your employees do.
+Eighty-four percent of more than 2,200 participants in one survey ranked culture as most important to success, and 51 percent said their organization needed a “major culture overhaul.”
+And millennials, who now make up the largest share of the U.S. workforce, will continue to drive cultural change in the years ahead.

-It’s not hard for traits of toxic company cultures to creep in over time.
+It’s not hard for toxic traits to creep into company culture over time.
 The National Business Research Institute defines a toxic company culture as one that stifles or oppresses workers and is rife with negativity and aggression—including teasing, scapegoating, and bullying.
-This type of environment is bad for employees and businesses alike.
-It creates a culture of fear that limits creativity and innovation.
-It kills collaboration and trust.
-It leads to absenteeism, turnover, and diminished productivity.
-But there’s good news: servant leadership can help combat a toxic company culture.
-It makes employees responsible for strategic goals—and management responsive to employee needs.
+This type of environment is bad for employees and businesses alike, creating a culture of fear that limits creativity and innovation.
+It kills collaboration and trust and leads to absenteeism, turnover, and diminished productivity.
+But there’s good news: Servant leadership can help combat a toxic company culture.
+It makes employees responsible for strategic goals and management responsive to employee needs.

 Servant Leadership Sets the Tone for Company Culture

-And valuing people over profits can help organizations recruit and retain millennials, too.
-Reflecting millennial values like diversity and inclusion, corporate social responsibility, and leadership development in corporate values can help make millennials more engaged, loyal, and productive team members.
-In The Millennial Myth, author Crystal Kadakia explains, “What creates loyalty for modern talent if not the paycheck?
+Valuing people over profits can help organizations recruit and retain millennials, too.
+Reflecting millennial values like diversity and inclusion, corporate social responsibility, and leadership development in corporate values can help millennials become more engaged, loyal, and productive team members.
+In The Millennial Myth, author Crystal Kadakia writes, “What creates loyalty for modern talent if not the paycheck?
 Recall, based on its definition, that loyalty is created by providing something to believe in.
 Specifically, modern talent is inspired and attracted by doing social good.”
 Servant leadership lays a foundation for that social good.

 Servant Leadership Helps Rid Organizations of Fear, Shame

 What motivates your employees?
 In toxic company cultures, the answer is often fear and shame.
-Jan West, the chief operating officer of the National Business Research Institute, writes that when fear is used as a motivator, employees “only feel capable of doing enough work to get by” and are “afraid to attract attention to themselves because the attention is never positive.”
-The consequence is “not innovation, but stagnation.”
+Jan West, the CEO and chairman of the board of the National Business Research Institute, writes that when fear is used as a motivator, employees “only feel capable of doing enough work to get by” and are “afraid to attract attention to themselves because attention is never positive.”
+The consequence becomes “not innovation, but stagnation.”

 Servant leadership flips the script.
-Employees are beholden to a higher purpose—the corporate values and the strategic vision—not to the whims of a manager.
+Employees are beholden to a higher purpose— corporate values and strategic vision—not to the whims of a manager.
 The role of the manager becomes helping employees solve problems and accomplish goals.
-In Servant Leadership in Action, author Brené Brown explains that servant leadership and shame culture cannot coexist because “the foundation of servant leadership is courage and shame breeds fear.”
-To build shame-resistant organizations, Brown suggests having honest conversations with employees about shame and teaching staff to provide feedback that encourages growth and engagement.
+In her contribution to Servant Leadership in Action, author Brené Brown explains that servant leadership and shame culture cannot coexist because “the foundation of servant leadership is courage and shame breeds fear.”
+To build shame-resistant organizations, Brown suggests having honest conversations with employees about shame, as well as teaching staff members to provide feedback that encourages growth and engagement.
 And, as millennials continue to drive culture change, Brown’s last point is especially relevant.
-Forbes reports that millennials who received feedback from their supervisors on a regular basis were nearly twice as engaged with their work.
+Gallup reports that millennials who received regular feedback from their supervisors are nearly twice as engaged as their peers at work.